jerome-rdlv/social-network/README.md

 but USE OF THIS SCRIPT IS ENTIRELY AT YOUR OWN RISK.
 I accept no liability from its use.

-This WordPress *mu-plugin* adds an ACF field type for connecting social networks and retrieving last posts from social networks. **It is aimed at website developers.**
+This WordPress *mu-plugin* adds an ACF field type for connecting social networks and retrieving last posts from social networks.

+**This plugin is aimed at website developers and doesn’t provide any front-end rendering.**

 As I’m using this on lots of my clients websites, I’m really willing to improve its security, reliability and its features.
 Contact me if you need support using it, I’d be pleased